RX0110/xc410_FIO/README.md

 - Add a `year` column derived from the `contact_date` column.
 - The values `''`, `'NULL'`, and `'None'` are used to signify no value was entered in various fields across the dataset.
     Replace these values with `np.nan`.

+## Race&ethnicity pie chart create
+- Drop unknown and other types in race and ethnicity data
+- Combine race and ethnicity column
+- Assign number for each different type and replace in data
+- Create pie chart using Matplotlib package